There’s no time like the present to consider switching up some of our routines, including our apps.

 - Integrates with calendar apps like Slack and Google Calendar so you never miss an important due date.

-- Natural language processing, so it will fill in details as you type certain keywords.
+- Natural language processing will fill in details as you type certain keywords.

 - It’s compatible with Mac, Windows, Android, iOS, and Chrome.

-- Though Todoist has paid versions that offer more sophisticated features, we still believe this platform is best for personal use, or for freelancers and small businesses who have uncomplicated workflows since they just focus on one thing: to-do list crushing.
-And while that’s great for productivity, of course, we would love to see some more productivity-boosting features such as the ones included in RescueTime.
+- Though Todoist has paid versions that offer more sophisticated features, we still believe this platform is best for personal use or for freelancers and small businesses who have uncomplicated workflows since they just focus on one thing: to-do list crushing.
+And while that’s great for productivity, of course, we would love to see more productivity-boosting features like those included in RescueTime.

 Bottom line: Don’t want to share a certain task with your whole company?
 You can house them in Todoist instead, so you can keep some of your tasks private for yourself.
-Plus, nothing feels quite as satisfying as checking off a task on an actual to-do list — even if it’s a digital one.
+Plus, nothing feels quite as satisfying as checking off a task on an actual to-do list — even if it’s digital.

-The user-interface is quite streamlined, intuitive, and aesthetically pleasing.
-Since the purpose of software like Tandem is to make video chatting as seamless as starting a conversation at the office, it’s going to work best if it’s easy to access, but out of the way.
+The user interface is quite streamlined, intuitive, and aesthetically pleasing.
+Since the purpose of software like Tandem is to make video conferencing as seamless as starting a conversation at the office, it’s going to work best if it’s easy to access but out of the way.